Buying a Property at Auction – What you need to know

 Buying a property at an online auction room offers a level playing field where everyone has the opportunity to bid on a property, with the possible chance of walking away with a bargain.
 A guaranteed fixed timescale ensures the property will be yours within 28 days of the auction.

-With lockdown restrictions in the housing market now eased, it is easy to see why buyers may be tempted away from the normal estate agent route of purchasing a property and consider the possibility of buying a property at auction.
+This has proved popular with cash buyers, buy-to-let landlords and investors of all kinds.
+Buyers have been able to bid remotely on properties either by telephone or over the internet, and due to the speed and perceived convenience, it is easy to see why buyers may be tempted away from the normal estate agent route of purchasing a property and consider the possibility of buying a property at auction.

 Beware once the hammer falls, there is no going back!

 A word of caution though, although there is no quicker way to buy a residential property, buying on impulse at an auction is never a good idea, as once the hammer falls, there is no going back the property is yours… as many have found out to their cost!

 Paul Crowley & Co solicitors, conveyancing expert Jenna Gall advises potential buyers who may be looking to purchase a property at auction, to gather all the information they can about a property before they decide to bid on it.

 The information on an auction property can be found in the legal pack available from the auction house.
 The legal pack is free to view online from the auction house usually two weeks before the date that the auction is due to be held.

 Jenna says ‘If you are looking to purchase a property at auction, I cannot stress enough the importance of having the legal pack checked over by a member of our conveyancing team.

 Jenna Gall | Head of Conveyancing

 Legal packs containing details of the property are prepared by the sellers’ solicitors and are available for each of the properties being sold at auction.